 Director of Peer Networks and Special Projects

-Ruthie is the Director of Peer Networks and Strategic Relationships at JFN, where she works with area-specific funder networks, organizes engaging learning opportunities for funders, and seeks out interesting partnership opportunities for JFN.
+Ruthie is the Director of Peer Networks and Special Projects at JFN, where she works with area-specific funder networks, organizes engaging learning opportunities for funders, and seeks out interesting partnership opportunities for JFN.
 Before coming to JFN, Ruthie spent a year in Israel as a Jerusalem Fellow at the Mandel Leadership Institute where she completed a yearlong project related to the satisfaction of American Jewish philanthropists.
 Prior to the fellowship, Ruthie lived in Los Angeles and was the founding Executive Director of LimmudLA.
 She has also held positions at Hillel International and YUSSR and currently serves on the steering committee of Limmud International.

 Ruthie holds an MPA degree, with a concentration in non-profit management, from Columbia University.
 She spent the second year of the program studying at the London School of Economics, where she wrote her dissertation on the role of Jewish organizations in German civil society.
 Ruthie also holds a graduate degree in Special Education from Hunter College, and an undergraduate degree from Yeshiva University.